LibraryOfCongress/bagger/README.txt

 4. Running Bagger in Linux/Ubuntu
    ==============================

-You need to have Java SE Runtime Environment 6, but not above 1.6.0.20 installed on the Linux/Ubuntu system.
+You need to have Java SE Runtime Environment 6, but not above 1.6.0.22 (i.e. do not use 1.6.0.23+) installed on the Linux/Ubuntu system.
 After unpacking the zip file, find the directory bagger_distribution.
 To start the Bagger application, execute the bagger.sh file in the bagger_distribution folder (i.e. ./bagger.sh).
 The Bagger application starts with a splash banner page.

 5. Setting JAVA_HOME
    =================

-The Bagger Application needs to access the Java Runtime Environment (i.e. JRE 6) on the user's machine.
-For Linux/Ubuntu the JRE cannot be above 1.6.0.20.
+The Bagger Application needs to access the Java Runtime Environment (i.e. Java Runtime Environment 6) on the user's machine.
+For Linux/Ubuntu sytems the Java Runtime Environment cannot be above 1.6.0.22 (i.e. do not use 1.6.0.23+).
+There exists a known rendering issue with the Java Runtime Environment version above 1.6.0.22 when used in Linux/Ubuntu systems (i.e. sun.awt.X11.XException).
-If Java Runtime 6 is not installed or it is not set in the System Path then alternatively the JAVA_HOME environmnet variable needs to be set in the bagger.bat (i.e. Windows) or bagger.sh (Linux/Ubuntu) files prvovided in the bagger_distribution folder as follows:
+If Java Runtime 6 is not installed or it is not set in the System Path, then alternatively the JAVA_HOME environmnet variable needs to be set in the bagger.bat (i.e. Windows) or bagger.sh (Linux/Ubuntu) files prvovided in the bagger_distribution folder as follows:

 i) WINDOWS (File Path has space)
    -----------------------------